-JURE 2023 - SUBMISSION GUIDELINES
+JURE 2025 - SUBMISSION GUIDELINES

-This guide is meant to assist you in choosing the appropriate submission format to contribute to the scientific programme of JURE 2023.
+This guide is meant to assist you in choosing the appropriate submission format to contribute to the scientific programme of JURE 2025.
 The various formats are designed to create a lively academic atmosphere, allowing for different preferences in presentation styles and to accommodate the presentation of research at various stages.
 Each of the formats outlined below are equally valuable but serve different purposes.
 EARLI actively encourages the presentation of high-quality research.

-Both empirical and theoretical proposals for papers and poster presentations are welcomed at JURE 2023, as are roundtables.
+Both empirical and theoretical proposals for papers and poster presentations are welcomed at JURE 2025, as are roundtables.
 Proposals need to be submitted in English.
 Before submitting your proposal, we recommend reading these submission guidelines.
 Information on the requirements and duration of the sessions can be found under the appropriate submission type below.

 - All submissions should be done completely anonymously, to ensure a fair review process.
 Please do not include your name or affiliation in your abstract, extended summary or in any of your uploaded files, both within the file itself, as in the file name. - According to the EARLI policies, you may not present more than two proposals at the same conference.
-You may participate as a non-presenting co-author as many times as you like. - It is extremely important to use the same EARLI account for all of your submissions.
+You may participate as a non-presenting co-author as many times as you like. - Double submissions will automatically be removed to reduce unnecessary work for our reviewers.
+Submitting the same study twice, including in different formats, will therefore not offer greater chances for acceptance. - Please note that it is not allowed to submit the same study for the main EARLI conference and the JURE pre-conference.
+You are allowed to submit for both conferences with significantly different studies.

-- It is important to carefully read the guidance below so that you select the appropriate format for your presentation.
-Selecting an inappropriate format may significantly reduce the chances of acceptance of your proposal! - The conference programme will avoid timetable conflicts for presenting authors and chairs, but not for co-authors.
+- Please ensure to use the same EARLI account for all of your submissions, to avoid spreading critical information across various accounts as this will cause difficulties later on during the registration process. - It is important to carefully read the guidance below so that you select the appropriate format for your presentation.
+Selecting an inappropriate format may significantly reduce the chances of acceptance of your proposal. - Proposals can only be submitted through the conference platform.
+Submissions via email will not be accepted. - The conference programme will avoid timetable conflicts for presenting authors and chairs, but not for co-authors. - Please note that individual scheduling requests cannot be accommodated.
+We recommend you to take into account that your presentation, if accepted, can be scheduled on any of the conference days.